HedgeCore-Protocol/hedgecore-docs/content/docs/about/how-it-works.md

 ---
 title: "How It Works"
-description: "Core features and mechanics that distinguish HedgeCore"
+description: "Core features and mechanics that distinguish StoneYield"
-prev: "about/what-is-hedgecore"
+prev: "about/what-is-stoneyield"
 next: "features/key-features"
 ---